DarrenZal/Quartz/content/SemanticDensityPrinciple.md

 2. **Structural guidance for focused reasoning**: Explicit relationships in ontologies guide LLMs, leading to more targeted and effective reasoning pathways.
 3. **Semantic routing and Factual Grounding for reliable outputs**: Ontologies or ontology-grounded context help LLMs focus on relevant relationships and facts.
 This leads to better factual grounding and reduced hallucinations (as seen with OG-RAG), making the AI's output more reliable and therefore more effective (Sharma et al., 2024).

 The practical impact of this on AI **effectiveness** can be significant.
 While this paper focuses on the broader principle, the reported 55% increase in accurate fact recall and 40% improvement in response correctness for OG-RAG (Sharma et al., 2024) are compelling indicators of this hypothesis in action, demonstrating a clear link between semantic density and the effectiveness of AI systems.
-Other studies on knowledge graph-based RAG also show substantial improvements in question-answering tasks, further underscoring this connection.
+Other studies on [[KnowledgeGraph|knowledge graph-based RAG]] also show substantial improvements in question-answering tasks, further underscoring this connection.

 ### 5.2 Digital Twins and Physical-Digital Integration for Effective Modeling